PaulCCCCCCH/synthetic-confounder-modeling/README.md

 3. Go to `model_utils.py` and add `<modelname> : <classname>` pair to "all_models" dictionary.

 4. It's done.
-You can call it by passing the modelname to `main.py`.
+You can call it by passing the `--modelname` to `main.py`.

 ## Running models on synthetic dataset